SalazarBruno/docker-readsb/README.md

 Press `CTRL-C` to escape this screen.

 You should also be able to point your web browser at `http://dockerhost:8080/` to view the web interface.
+I haven't been able to get the web interface to display properly in Safari, however Firefox works fine.
+YMMV.

 ## Runtime Configuration